Montgomery St. Peter Montgomery St. Peter

 Raketten.
 A historic outdoor kiosk offering hot chocolate, mulled wine, reindeer and veggie sausage.
 Next to the kiosk is a patio with seating and a warm log fire.

 Fiskekompaniet.
 A higher end restaurant specializing in Norwegian seafood.
 Warm up with a creamy fish soup prepared table side.
-The bowl is served with a delicate pile of smoked salmon and white fish then enrobed in a creamy broth. poured from a kettle.
+The bowl is served with a delicate pile of smoked salmon and white fish then enrobed in a creamy broth, poured from a kettle.
 For mains, order the crusted filet of cod with a side of potatoes and dill or Norwegian staple, Lutefisk.

 Dragoy.
 Located in a food hall along the waterfront wharf, this deli counter sells and serves fresh seafood.
-We shared cold water prawns with artesian mayonnaise on a large slice of sourdough bread.
+We shared cold water prawns with artisan mayonnaise on a large slice of sourdough bread.
 They’re also known for their fish and chips.

 Olhallen.
 This is the city’s oldest pub and brewery with a selection of nearly 50 different craft beers and ciders.